carolinapeisch/KetchenCop/frontend/README.md

-# KetchenCop
+# KttchenCop
-Company challenge with Bloomberg at Connell Tech
+Company challenge with Bloomberg at Cornell Tech